ProCode-Software/proicons/site/src/docs/api-reference/html-api.md

 ---
-title: HTML API
+title: HTML
 editLink: true
 ---

-# HTML API
+# ProIcons HTML
 ProIcons are designed to be easy to use inside of HTML.
 Similar to [Feather Icons](https://github.com/feathericons/feather), ProIcons can be inserted through elements with a `proicon` attribute.

 To insert an `Add` icon inside HTML: